Physical Education

 email: nancy.moore@stcatherines.info

 Nancy completed BA Hons in Sport and Human Movement Studies at the University of Wales Institute Cardiff.
 She then went onto her PGCE at the University of Southampton.
 Nancy joined St Catherine’s in September 2000.
 In the past she has been involved in tutoring as part of Merriman House but now focuses on being the Director of Sport at St Catherine's specialising in the individual sports, as well as teaching A-Level PE and being the Australian Exchange Co-ordinator.
-Outside school, Nancy spends her time with her two children, competing in triathlons and loves skiing and travelling.
+Outside school, Nancy spends her time with her two children and walking her two cockapoos.
+She also loves to travel, ski and has completed the London Classics - Marathon, Ride London, and Swim Serpentine.

 email: arabella.pearson@stcatherines.info